agile-ts/documentation/docs/quick_start/React.md

 ```ts
 const App = new Agile();
 ```
-To be able to instantiate a State, we need an AgileTs Instance.
+To be able to instantiate any State, we need an AgileTs Instance.
 Such an Instance can be seen as the brain of AgileTs, which manages all our States.
 Be aware that you should avoid having multiple Agile Instances in one application!